photo of the best natural laundry detergent for cloth diapers

 2. Run a cold rinse cycle.

-3. Add Nellie’s Laundry Soda to the washing machine tub.
+3. Add laundry detergent.
 We run a wash cycle on “heavy duty” using hot water to get them nice and clean.
 I also like to run an extra rinse and spin afterward.

 4. Throw everything into the dryer.
 First, I’ll dry everything on low heat for 30 minutes.
 I then remove my diaper covers and hang them to finish drying.
 Finish drying the cloth diapers on normal heat.

-Pretty simple!
 Then I put the diapers away and repeat two days later.
+Easy peasy!

 Frequently Asked Questions